Galleanisti: Activities

 Galleanists were primary suspects in a campaign of bombings between 1914 and 1920.
 Instances included mail bombs to business and government officials and the 1920 Wall Street bombing, which killed 38 people.
-In effect, however, none of the Galleanisti' bombs hit their targets: capitalists, police, or judges.
+In effect, however, none of the Galleanisti bombs hit their targets: capitalists, police, or judges.
 Their casualties were themselves and bystanders.
 Their bombing methods borrowed from the Italian Black Hand extortion rackets, in which the attacker would write a threat of future violence and place bombs in doorways.
 These extortionists adapted fireworks, a popular Italian industry, with shrapnel or stolen dynamite from construction jobs.
-Anarchists, however, lacked the community experience with high explosives and thus overestimated their ability to create working bombs and underestimated their risk.
+Anarchists, however, lacked the community experience with high explosives and thus overestimated their ability to create working bombs and underestimated their own risk.

 Bresci Circle

 New York City Galleanisti formed the Bresci Circle in honor of Gaetano Bresci, the anarchist assassin of Umberto I of Italy.
 By 1914, almost 600 members met regularly at a rundown house in East Harlem.
 A plot to bomb the Rockefellers increased police interest in the group.

-Several months after the 1914 Ludlow Massacre, the type of capitalist violence that incensed Galleanisti, a group of anarchists carried a bomb to the Tarrytown estate of the Ludlow coal mine owner, John D. Rockefeller, in July 1914.
-They miscalculated, both in failing to trigger the device and since Rockefeller was out of town.
+Several months after the 1914 Ludlow Massacre that had incensed Galleanisti, a group of anarchists carried a bomb to the Tarrytown estate of the Ludlow coal mine owner, John D. Rockefeller, in July 1914.
+They miscalculated, both in failing to trigger the device and since Rockefeller was then out of town.
 A member of the Circle was arrested and the bomb, which they carried to an East Harlem tenement near the Circle's headquarters, exploded, demolishing half of the building and killing three anarchists.

 While no group took responsibility for four additional bombings in 1914, the police continued to suspect the Bresci Circle.
 In October 1914, bombs exploded at St. Patrick's Cathedral and the priest's house at St. Alphonsus Church.
-There were also attacks on the Bronx County Courthouse and The Tombs, a jail.
+There were also attacks on the Bronx County Courthouse and the Tombs, a Manhattan jail.
 The newly inaugurated New York City bomb squad sent undercover detectives to infiltrate the group.
 The plant coordinated a trap for an attempted bombing at St. Patrick's in March 1915 that involved fifty disguised officers and caught Frank Abarno and Carmine Carbone.
 The anarchists and police differ in their accounts of initial meetings, including Abarno and Carbone accusing the police of entrapment, since the undercover agent supplied the bomb materials and laboratory.
 Their trial revolved around La Salute è in voi and the defendants' right to read any books of any kind, including bomb-making handbooks.
 They ultimately received sentences for six to twelve years.
 The case rekindled fear of easily accessible bomb-making instructions and sensationalism around anarchism.